Claire Denis: Career

 Denis's fifth and arguably most renowned film is Beau Travail (1999).
 It is about soldiers in the French Foreign Legion in Djibouti and loosely based on Herman Melville's Billy Budd (1888).
 Beau Travail explores the themes of masculinity and obsession.
 Her next film, Trouble Every Day (2001), was a surprise, a horror film about a newlywed couple in Paris while the husband succumbs to sexually fueled cannibalism.

 Of Denis's next six films, five draw from preexisting texts and films.
 Friday Night (Vendredi soir, 2002) is about two strangers who spend the night together the night before the woman is supposed to move in with her current lover.
 It was adapted from Emmanuèle Bernheim's novel of the same name.
 The Intruder (L'Intrus, 2004) is based on Jean Luc Nancy's short memoir about a man receiving a heart transplant and reconnecting with his son.
 35 Shots of Rum (35 rhums, 2008) is another of Denis's most acclaimed films, about a father's and daughter's changing relationship.
 It was inspired by Yasujirō Ozu's film Late Spring (1949).
 Her film Bastards (Les Salauds, 2013) was inspired by Akira Kurosawa's The Bad Sleep Well (Warui yatsu hodo yoku nemuru, 1960).
 Let the Sunshine In (Un beau soleil intérieur) (2017) is a romantic comedy inspired by Roland Barthes's A Lover's Discourse: Fragments (1977).
 Of these, the only film not based on preexisting text is White Material (2009), which was co-written with Marie N'Diaye.
 It is about a white French woman in post-colonial Africa who stays during a rising civil conflict.
-Denis's most recent film is High Life (2018), which takes place on a prison spaceship.

 With films such as US Go Home (1994), Nénette et Boni, Beau Travail, Trouble Every Day, and Vendredi soir, Denis established a reputation as a filmmaker who "has been able to reconcile the lyricism of French cinema with the impulse to capture the often harsh face of contemporary France."
 She returned to Africa with White Material, set in an unidentified country during a civil war.